 George Giffen was born in Norwood on March 27, 1859.
-He played for Woodville in 1877 and enjoyed an excellent season as a follower.
+He played for South Adelaide in 1876* and Woodville in 1877, when he enjoyed an excellent season as a follower.
 Despite being only 18 years old he was already noted for his fine marking and strong kicking.

 In 1878 Giffen joined Norwood along with many of his ex-Woodville team mates - Alfred Formby, Lou Kauffman, Tom Letchford, Joe Osborn, Tom Reeves, Arthur and Fred Terrell, Charles Warren and A.S.
 Young.

 Giffen was outstanding for Norwood in its inaugural season.
 His kicking prowess was even mentioned in the old Norwood club song.
 He scored Norwood's first ever goal in the South Australian Football Association.
 He would tell the story of playing against South Adelaide when, having taken off his troublesome boot to see if he could repair it, the ball came his way.
 Ignoring his sore foot, he burst through the centre, went for a run and kicked a drop-kick goal.
 He was indeed regarded as one of the best kicks in the colony.
 Tireless and skilful, Giffen had no peer in Norwood's first season.
 He continued to be an important member of Norwood's early teams, although he was not always available.
 For example, he missed the 1882 and the 1884 seasons whilst touring overseas with the Australian cricket team.

 Renowned for his stamina and dashing runs, the popular Giffen was one of the first picked in the early state teams and represented South Australia on four occasions between 1879 and 1880.